abadithela/abadithela.github.io/index.md

-I am a Presidential Postdoctoral Fellow at Princeton University, woeking on evaluation and testing of robot foundation models with Professor [Anirudha Majumdar](https://irom-lab.princeton.edu/majumdar/) and the Intelligent Robot Motion Lab ([IRoM](https://irom-lab.princeton.edu)).
+I am a Presidential Postdoctoral Fellow at Princeton University, working on evaluation and testing of robot foundation models with Professor [Anirudha Majumdar](https://irom-lab.princeton.edu/majumdar/) and the Intelligent Robot Motion Lab ([IRoM](https://irom-lab.princeton.edu)).
 Broadly, I am interested in rigorous test and evaluation frameworks for robotics to build reliable, robust, and safe systems.

 I completed my Ph.D. in Control and Dynamical Systems in June 2024 from the California Institute of Technology, where I was advised by Professor [Richard M. Murray](https://murray.cds.caltech.edu/Main_Page).
 I received a Bachelors degree in Aerospace Engineering and Mechanics at the University of Minnesota, Twin-Cities in 2018.